Executive Team

 Legal and Commission Affairs Branch

-Lisa Thiele became Senior General Counsel at the CNSC in 2014.
-She is responsible for the CNSC’s in-house legal counsel team as well as for the Commission Registry, which is the hub for all of the Commission’s functions as a quasi-judicial tribunal and court of record.
+Michelle Taylor joined the CNSC as Vice-President, Legal and Commission Affairs, and Senior General Counsel in 2026.
+She is responsible for the CNSC’s legal team as well as for the Commission Registry, which is the hub for all of the Commission’s functions as a quasi-judicial tribunal and court of record.

 Page details

-Date modified:
+- Date modified: